 Flash and the two exposure settings

 Unlike natural light photos or shooting in a studio.
-Out on the streets you have your flash exposure and your ambient exposure.
-The ambient exposure is what you would see without using the flash, if you didn’t have the flash on, it would take that image.
-You can therefore workout how the surroundings will look by setting your shutter speed accordingly.
-It will only affect your ambient exposure while the other settings (iso, aperture, flash strength) will also affect your flash exposure.
+Out on the streets, you have your flash exposure and your ambient exposure.
+The ambient exposure is what you would see without using the flash.
+If you didn’t have the flash on, it would take that image.
+You can, therefore, work out how the surroundings will look by setting your shutter speed accordingly.
+It will only affect your ambient exposure, while the other settings (ISO, aperture, flash strength) will also affect your flash exposure.

 This means that during night time you can have a frozen subject up close while the background lights and people swirl.
 A cool effect that can be overdone.